jasonbayton/11ty/_src/projects/managed-info/support/get-started.md

 ## Licence setup & advanced configuration

-With a licence, available either as a one-time fee for the entire organisation, or £0.50 for each device requiring advanced configuration (see [pricing](/projects/managed-info/pricing)), it then becomes possible to unlock the full suite of cards and settings MANAGED INFO has to offer.
+With a licence, available either as a one-time fee for the entire organisation, or £0.50 for each device requiring advanced configuration (see [pricing](/projects/managed-info/pricing)), it then becomes possible to unlock all integration features with remote solutions MANAGED INFO has to offer.

 To configure the licence: